XenitAB/dispans/README.md

+# DEPRECATED

+This module is deprecated.
+Please use `optest` in [github.com/XenitAB/go-oidc-middleware](https://github.com/XenitAB/go-oidc-middleware) instead.

 # dispans

 Go library providing in-memory implementation of an OAuth2 Authorization Server / OpenID Provider.
 The name comes from the Swedish word `dispens` (pronounced: `dis` like in `disconnect` and `pans` like in `pansar` - `dis-pans`) meaning `exemption` in English.